panche12/panche12/README.md

 Hi, I'm Panfila.

-A data data analyst based in New York!
+A data analyst based in New York!

 I've been:
 - Querying data with SQL